Nurse Residency Program

 How long after applying will an in-person interview occur?

 Due to the varying number of positions available, CHOP does not have a set timeline for in-person interviews.
-All applicants will be contacted by a recruiter to discuss next steps in the process when their application is selected to move forward in the process.

 How many units will see my application?

-Your application is reviewed by the recruitment team and shared with managers based on your resume, application and video interview.
+Your application is reviewed by the recruitment team and shared with managers based on your resume, application, and video interview.
 Your application is open to any unit within CHOP; however, we schedule only one in-person interview with one unit at a given time.

 How do I express interest in a particular unit or patient population?